Software and tools we use to grow our FBA business

 Another example related to Amazon is:

-- Anytime a customer messages us directly, it is directed to a a single email account.
+- Anytime an Amazon customer messages us directly, it is directed to a single and central email account.

 - We have this email set up with Google suite.